For their ‘Auburn Mom’: International students raising money for Orgen Scholarship in honor of late mentor

 Orgen surprised everyone when she designed and sewed matching vests and pants for their performances.

-“Nobody asked her, she didn’t need to but (she was) definitely such a giving, loving person who helped us,” said Sozer.
+“Nobody asked her, she didn’t need to, but (she was) definitely such a giving, loving person who helped us,” Sozer said.

 Family and friends have high hopes the Nejla Orgen Memorial Scholarship will get the funding needed to launch the scholarship.